alexanderluna/alexanderluna.github.io/_posts/books/2018-09-25-clean-code.md

 > Teams should agree on a single format to improve code sharing and readability
 > as this allows each reader to feel right at home when working on the file.

+## Objects and Data Structure

+When working with objects the most important thing is to keep variables private so that no one depends on them.
+In order to archive this, we use **Data Abstraction**.
+In other words, we expose the implementation of an object as little as possible.
+When we have to expose implementation we prefer to use interfaces rather than getter/setters for variables because they allow data manipulation without knowing the implementation.

+While Objects and Data Structures may seem like two similar things they are in fact the opposite.
+Objects hide their data behind abstraction and expose function that operate on the data.
+Data Structures on the other hand, expose their data and have no meaningfull functions.

+> Procedural code (code using data structures) makes it easy to add new
+> function without changing the existing data structures.
+Object-Oriented code,
+> on the other hand make it easy to add new classes without changing existing
+> functions - excerpt from *clean code*

+In a nutshell, whats hard for Object-Oriented is easy for Procedures and vice-versa.

+**Law of Demeter** states that modules shouldn't know about the innards of the objects it manipulates.
+A method of a class should only call the following
+methods:

+- the class it belongs to
+- an object created by the method
+- an object passed as an argument to the method
+- object held in an instance variable of the class

+Failing to follow this law leads to **Train Wrecks** or chained method calls which are undesirable because a method ends up navigating methods it shouldn't know of.
+Similarly, not adhering to Objects or Data Structures will result in **Hybrids** which take the worst of both worlds either because the owner of the code doesn't know the difference or doesn't understand the implementation.

+A **Data Transfer Object** is a special kind of Data Structure class with public variables and no functions.
+This type of Data Structure is usefull for communication with a database.
+For example, an **Active Record** is a direct translation of a database table to an object.